 In an effort to find a method to intervene in human behavior before an impaired individual can put themselves or others in harm’s way, the team “used low burden methods (sensor data, time of day and day of week) to detect intoxication in daily life and found that the feasibility of using phone sensor features to detect subjective cannabis intoxication is strong” according to a press release from Rutgers.

-Straight from the pages of a sci-fi novel comes the next solution to detecting THC impairment, a non-invasive body scan.
+Straight from the pages of a sci-fi novel comes the next solution to cannabis impairment detection, a non-invasive body scan.
 Much like a metal detector, this touchless technology employs a series of multi-spectral cameras and sensors to scan the subject, taking a detailed look inside the body and the functionality of its systems.

 Boasting speed and flexibility, Canadian company Predictmedix’s health scanner also “sees” symptoms of infectious disease and mental illness far beyond the tell-tale signs of diminished blood flow to the brain as seen in an individual impaired by cannabis or alcohol.

 As reported in a previous CannabisTech article, clinical trials for cannabis impairment detection and data are currently being worked on.

 Another team of researchers at Massachusetts General Hospital has also been using a scanner.
 Their work shows that functional near-infrared spectroscopy, or fNIRS, imaging technology measures brain activation patterns correlating with THC impairment, representing a novel direction for detecting and distinguishing between impairment and mild intoxication in the field.